karbar09/Udacity-CarND/Vehicle-Detection-P5/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM in cell 56 using all the data (with 10% for test).
-Spatial, Histogram and HOG features were provided as input to the algorithm and default parameters from sklearn were used for the SVM algorithm, and an accuracy of .994 was obtained on the test data.
+I trained a linear SVM in cell 8 using all the data (with 10% for test).
+Spatial, Histogram and HOG features were provided as input to the algorithm and default parameters from sklearn were used for the SVM algorithm, and an accuracy of .992 was obtained on the test data.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used HOG subsamspling with window sizes of 64 pixels and 75% overlap in the verticla/horizontal direction.
+See the `find_cars` function in cell 22.
 For speed, i only search on the scale of 1.5, as it seemed to yield better results than using 1 or 2, and also better than using both 1 and 2.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?